 - Child Fatality Review Team (case level, external) – CFRT is a mandated function, led by the State Medical Examiner’s Office.
 Every unnatural death of a child (including those due to child maltreatment) is reviewed by this team.

 - Child and Family Services Reviews (system level, external) – CFSRs are comprehensive federal reviews conducted by the Children’s Bureau of the entire state child protection system.
 Primary goal of this review is to ensure the state is meeting all federal requirements, determine what is actually happening to the children engaged with the CPS system, and assist states in achieving positive outcomes.
 The review is structured to assess the progress of the entire system on three sets of outcomes – safety, permanency, and wellbeing.
 A sample of cases from across the state are reviewed in addition to system components such as training and data management.
 These reviews take place approximately once every 5-7 years.
-Alaska’s next review is scheduled for 2017.
+Alaska’s next review (round 4) is expected to launch FY 2023.

 - Ombudsman’s Office (case/system level, external) – This office has wide ranging scope on responding to complaints against OCS’ actions and decisions, and occasionally undertakes broad investigations of specific components of OCS operations.
 Approximately 15% of all investigations each year by this office are of OCS.
 Investigations result in recommendations, which are often accepted by OCS, but are not binding by law.